 How to make Mexican wedding cookies

-- Start by lightly toasting some pecans in a 350 degree oven for about 8 minutes.
-Once they’ve cooled, place them in a blender or food processor with some flour and blend them until they’re finely ground.
+Step 1: Start by lightly toasting some pecans in the oven or on the stove until fragrant.
+Let them cool completely before blending them in a food processor with some all purpose flour until they’re finely ground.

-- Lastly, gently fold in the ground pecans and form the dough into a ball.
-Chill in the fridge for about an hour or in the freezer for about 20 to 30 minutes.
+Step 3: Mix in the ground nut mixture and form the dough into a flattened disc shape.
+Wrap it tightly in plastic wrap and chill it in the refrigerator for 1 hour or in the freezer for 40 minutes.

-- Don’t rush the cooling process either!
-The warmer the cookies are, the more the powdered sugar turns into a paste when you’re rolling them around in it.
-Wait at least 5 minutes before you coat them in the sugar.
+- Don’t rush the cooling process.
+The warmer the cookies are, the more the powdered sugar turns into a paste when you roll them around in it.
+Wait at least 30 minutes before you coat them in the confectioners’ sugar.

 - Nuts: All out of pecans?
-Try using a different nut like walnuts, almonds, or even hazelnuts.
+Try using a different nut like walnuts, almonds, hazelnuts, or pistachios!